-The Animal Health Technology program is designed to prepare students with the skills and knowledge required to function as technical assistants to practising veterinarians, researchers, and other persons who deal with animals especially in a context of medicine or science.
+The Animal Health Technology (AHT) program is designed to prepare students with the skills and knowledge required to function as technical assistants to practising veterinarians, researchers, and other persons who deal with animals especially in a context of medicine or science.

-High school graduation with three university preparatory courses in English, two in Mathematics, one in Biology, and one in Chemistry, or satisfactory completion of the Pre-Tech semester, is required.
+High School graduation with three university preparatory courses in English, two in Mathematics, one in Biology, and one in Chemistry, or satisfactory completion of the Pre-Tech semester is required.
 Applicants will be invited for a selection interview.
+Applications will be accepted between January 1 and February 28.